oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_SLMSize/README.md

    ```
    (gdb) run
    ```
+   When you get the error message `Debugging of GPU offloaded code is not enabled`, ignore it and answer `n` to the question `Quit anyway? (y or n)`

-   The application will fail and display the same message when we ran it outside of the debugger (Please ignore the `Debugging of GPU offloaded code is not enabled.` error messages and answer "n" when gdb-oneapi asks `Quit anyway? (y or n)`).
+   The application will fail and display the same message when we ran it outside of the debugger.
    ```
    :
    Problem size: c(150,600) = a(150,300) * b(300,600)